Georges Ibrahim Abdallah: Early life and militancy

-Georges Ibrahim Abdallah, a Maronite Christian, was born in 2 April 1951, in the predominantly Maronite town of Al Qoubaiyat in northern Lebanon.
+Georges Ibrahim Abdallah, a Maronite Christian, was born on 2 April 1951, in the predominantly Maronite town of Al Qoubaiyat in northern Lebanon.

 He worked as a secondary school teacher and was also a member of the Syrian Social Nationalist Party (SSNP).

 He was wounded in 1978 during Israel's 1978 invasion of Lebanon.
 That year, he joined the Popular Front for the Liberation of Palestine (PFLP), and the following year, in 1979, he formed the Lebanese Armed Revolutionary Faction (LARF), alongside some of his relatives.
 The organization was composed of Maronites who had been trained by the PFLP.
 The LARF conducted five attacks, including four in France in 1981 and 1982.
 The group was in contact with other far-left militant organizations in Europe such as the Action Directe of France, the Red Brigades of Italy and the Red Army Faction of Germany.

 Arrest

 In early April 1984, police discovered a cache of weapons in his Paris hideout, including a Czech-made 7.65-caliber pistol, 55 pounds of explosives, rockets, submachine guns, and other arms.

 On 24 October 1984, he entered a police station in Lyon, asking to be protected from Mossad killers who he claimed were on his trail.
 He was arrested on charges related to the possession of fraudulent Algerian and Maltese passports, involvement in a criminal conspiracy, and the illegal possession of weapons and explosives.

-Abdallah was sentenced to life in prison in 1987 for complicity in the 1982 murder of Lieutenant Colonel Charles R. Ray, an assistant US military attaché and murder of Israeli diplomat Yaakov Bar-Simantov outside his home in Paris on 3 April 1982, as well as involvement in the attempted assassination of former American consul in Strasbourg Robert O. Homme, on 26 March 1984.
+Abdallah was sentenced to life in prison in 1987 for complicity in the 1982 murder of Lieutenant Colonel Charles R. Ray, an assistant US military attaché, and the murder of Israeli diplomat Yaakov Bar-Simantov outside his home in Paris on 3 April 1982, as well as involvement in the attempted assassination of former American consul in Strasbourg Robert O. Homme, on 26 March 1984.
 The murders were conducted in retaliation for American and Israeli involvement in fighting the Palestinian armed organizations in Lebanon followed by Israel's occupation of Lebanon in June 1982, and the LARF claimed responsibility for the assassinations.

 Abdallah was imprisoned in France.
 While imprisoned he released communiqués in solidarity with prisoners from other Communist groups, such as Ahmad Saadat, Action Directe and GRAPO.

 After his capture, he testified "I do what I do because of the injustice done to human rights where Palestine is concerned."